abadrinath15/proj/README.md

-# Project to filter, summarize, and optimize. a selection of bonds from a provided universe
+# Project to filter, summarize, and optimize a selection of bonds from a provided universe